 Apply to be on the Board

 General Information about the Board: The University of Michigan Board for Student Publications is responsible for the publications edited and managed by the students at the University of Michigan, Ann Arbor, including The Michigan Daily, the Michiganensian yearbook, the Gargoyle humor magazine and SHEI magazine.
 The Board's primary duty is to oversee the financial stability of the publications.
-Recently the Board has been responsible for raising funds to develop scholarships for worthy publication staff members and create opportunities for staff members wishing to pursue careers in journalism.
+The Board has been responsible for raising funds to develop scholarships for worthy publication staff members and create opportunities for staff members wishing to pursue careers in journalism.
 The Board has nine members, each serving a three-year term.
 Terms are staggered so that three members are chosen each year.
 At least four Board members are selected from the alumni of Student Publications, and at least three members are selected from the University community, which includes students, faculty, and staff.
 The Board selects nominees who are then appointed by the President of the University.
 Members are expected to:

 • Attend all monthly meetings.
 The Board holds five meetings annually, typically Monday nights from 5 to 8 p.m., two in the fall and three in winter term with the possibility of a retreat for a portion of a day in spring or summer.